 Indicate a list of the most popular products or services among your customers and display them on the page.
 Stressing the most appealing or trending products is another option on how to improve your bottom line as people tend to trust the opinion of the majority.

-Booking.com, for instance, tend to upsell while a user is choosing an apartment.
-The company positions low-priced options as deals of the day and offers them together with more expensive ones, but with advanced features.
+Booking.com, for instance, tends to upsell while a user is choosing an apartment.
+The company positions low-priced options as deals of the day and offers them together with more expensive ones, but with better amenities.
 In the upselling example below, the cheaper accommodation is non-refundable while the pricier one allows you to cancel your order for free.

 Yet no matter which eCommerce tactic you decide to use, you should understand how to use both with reason.
 Check out below-listed recommendations to get the most of cross-selling and upselling tricks.